Contests & Awards

 Baen Fantasy Adventure Award

-Baen Books is excited to announce the seventh annual Baen Fantasy Adventure Award.
-The award recognizes the best original adventure fantasy short story in the style of fantasy greats like Larry Correia, Mercedes Lackey, Elizabeth Moon, Andre Norton, J.R.R.
+Baen Books is excited to announce the eleventh annual Baen Fantasy Adventure Award.
+The award recognizes the best original adventure fantasy short story in the style of fantasy greats like Mercedes Lackey, Larry Correia, Jim Butcher, Charlaine Harris, Elizabeth Moon, Andre Norton, Brandon Sanderson, J.R.R.
 Tolkien, and David Weber.